 - monitors the situation during and after the resolution process.

-- If the formal resolution process has not resulted in satisfactory resolution of the complaint, it can be referred to the relevant Dean of an ANU College, the Director of a Division, or appropriate nominee of one of these individuals (the ‘mediator’).
+- If, in the view of either the complainant or the respondent, the formal resolution process has not resulted in satisfactory resolution of the complaint, they may escalate the matter to the relevant Dean of an ANU College, the Director of a Division, or an appropriate nominee of one of these individuals (the ‘mediator’).

 - A mediator may take investigative actions including but not limited to:

 - referral for investigation by a senior staff member from another area of the University;

 - holding discussions with involved parties, with those parties permitted to be accompanied and assisted by a support person at any relevant meetings if requested.

 - On the basis of this written submission (supplemented by other relevant documentation, and by discussion with the complainant, respondent, the responsible officer who dealt with the original complaint and others, as appropriate), the mediator may:

 - consider the complaint outside the ambit of this procedure, and choose to take no action in respect of the complaint, or refer it for action under other University appeal, review or complaint provisions;